-Based on the Gospel reading for this coming Sunday (Third Sunday after Assumption, Feast of the Discovery of the Belt of the Mother of God), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for the Third Sunday after Assumption, Feast of the Discovery of the Belt of the Mother of God:

 Discovery of Mary’s Belt

 Have you ever held onto a family heirloom or keepsake, or associated an object with a memory of someone, perhaps once owned by an ancestor, family member, close friend, or even someone famous?
 Church relics are similar, but they are more than keepsakes or associations with memories.
 Relics are holy.
 In the Old Testament, we read about the holiness that resides in objects after someone has died.
 Try to imagine the following scenario:

 So Elisha died, and they buried him.
 Now bands of Moabites used to invade the land in the spring of the year.
 And as a man was being buried, lo, a marauding band was seen and the man was cast into the grave of Elisha; and as soon as the man touched the bones of Elisha, he revived, and stood on his feet.
 (II Kings 13:20-21)

 The veneration of relics in the New Testament Church isn’t a new practice.
 In fact, it is one of the earliest historical Christian practices of which we know.
 As Jesus was no longer physically present, items that his body touched were sought after, such as his garments and the cross upon which he died.
 The earliest Christians also gathered the remains of martyrs, as well as other objects associated with them, and preserved them for honor and devotion.

 For example, The Martyrdom of Polycarp, written approximately in the year 156, recounts how Christians gathered the remains of the martyred bishop and placed them in a location accessible for the Christian community for the purpose of regular memorials: